 Steven J. Schwartz

-Michael Kendrick is the director of initiatives on supported decision-making for CPR.
-These currently consist of five demonstration projects on supported decision-making in Massachusetts and one in Georgia in cooperation with the Georgia Advocacy Office, as well as a technical assistance center for Massachusetts.
+Michael Kendrick is the Center’s Senior Advisor on Supported Decision-Making Initiatives.
 He has spent the last twenty years in international consulting and prior to that was the Assistant Commissioner for the Massachusetts Developmental Services Department, Director of the Institute for Leadership and Community Development and consultant to the International Initiative On Disability Leadership.

 Prior to joining CPR, Mr. Murphy was the Managing Attorney at the Bazelon Center for Mental Health Law.
 He also has held senior positions in both the New York and Pennsylvania Protection and Advocacy Systems, including serving as the Legal Director and Chief Executive Officer of the Disability Rights Network of Pennsylvania and as the Executive Director of the Disabilities Law Project, based in Philadelphia.
 For several years he also worked as an adjunct professor at the University of Pittsburgh School of Law, where he taught the Law of Disability Discrimination and Mental Health Law.